Battered woman syndrome: United States

 Weiand v.
 State was a landmark Florida Supreme Court case that took place in March 1999.
 In this historic case, the state's Supreme Court granted Florida citizens the ability to rely upon battered spouse syndrome as a defense in killing their abuser.
-While the decision is effective for anyone who is in an abusive situation, the majority of people that would take advantage of this defense are women since they are generally abused more than men.
-In this notable instance of an attempted defense using BWS, Florida resident Kathleen Weiand shot and killed her husband Todd Weiand.
+While the decision is effective for anyone who is in an abusive situation, the majority of people that would take advantage of this defense were women since they are generally abused more than men.
+In one notable instance of an attempted defense using BWS, Florida resident Kathleen Weiand shot and killed her husband Todd Weiand.
 She used the battered woman syndrome in her defense and the defense expert agreed that she was suffering from the syndrome.
 However, the jury rejected her defense and Kathleen was sentenced to 18 years in prison for second degree murder.
 Kathleen appealed, eventually reaching Florida's Supreme Court who regarded her case as high priority.
-Ultimately, the Court overturned the ruling, in favor of Mrs. Weiand.
+Ultimately, the Court overturned the ruling, in favor of Kathleen Weiand.